volitico-kellen/MLPE/README.md

  *MLPE takes a binary ML model for which classification thresholds have already been determined and provides clinicians with patient-specific model performance estimates for use at prediction time.*

-To use MPLE on an ML model, load in a single dataframe with train and test data used to build an ML model, with demographic attributes and feature data such that:
+To use MPLE on an ML model, load in a single dataframe with train and test data used to build the ML model, with demographic attributes and feature data such that:

       -Predicted labels are last column of dataframe -Labels are penultimate column of dataframe